Image

 Content marketing has compounding returns.
 As you create content, you build a library of results and resources that become more valuable over time.
 The longer your content exists and the more content you create, the higher your returns will be.

 To further explain the importance of starting a content marketing plan, describe the benefits and how they correspond with your immediate goals.
-By showing the benefits related to your goals, you will have a better chance of explaining how and why content marketing matters.
+By showing the benefits related to your business goals, you will have a better chance of explaining how and why content marketing matters.

 Builds Brand Awareness